Like all affiliates, we seek to build

 -submitted by Jinny Thompson

-An official introduction of the family will take place at the Brown County
+An official introduction of the family took place at the Brown County Community

-Community Band concert Saturday, May 3rd.
-The concert will be held at the
+Band concert Saturday, May 3rd.
+The concert was held at the BC High School

-BC High School auditorium.
-The McGrayel's will also participate in our annual
+auditorium.
+The McGrayel's will also participate in our annual SummerFest on

 Brown County Habitat for Humanity welcomes the McGrayel Family as our next